jimrthy/cljeromq/README.md

 ## Examples

 This really fits in with the Guide.
-Which I should probably try to merge request into.

 ### Bugs